JetBrains/Qodana/topics/monorepo-project.md

 ### GitHub Actions

-You can use the [Qodana Scan](github.md) GitHub action for running %product% on GitHub.
+You can use the [Qodana Scan](github.md) GitHub action for running %instance% on GitHub.
 Here is the GitHub action configuration for inspecting the monorepo:

 ```yaml